Rip Current Statement issued for Rota by NWS - NewsBreak

 Winter Storm Warning issued for Four Corners, Upper Dolores River by NWS

-Effective: 2023-01-14 23:00:00 MST Expires: 2023-01-15 17:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2023-01-16 17:00:00 MST Expires: 2023-01-17 17:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Four Corners, Upper Dolores River WINTER STORM WARNING REMAINS IN EFFECT FROM 11 PM THIS EVENING TO 5 PM MST SUNDAY ABOVE 6000 FEET * WHAT...Heavy snow expected above 6000 feet.
-Total snow accumulations of 5 to 10 inches.
-Higher amounts expected in the San Juan foothills.
-Expect lesser amounts below 6000 feet.
-Winds gusting as high as 40 mph. * WHERE...Four Corners/Upper Dolores River. * WHEN...From 11 PM this evening to 5 PM MST Sunday. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility, especially in open areas.
+Target Area: Four Corners, Upper Dolores River WINTER STORM WARNING REMAINS IN EFFECT FROM 5 PM THIS AFTERNOON TO 5 PM MST TUESDAY ABOVE 6000 FEET * WHAT...Heavy snow expected above 6000 feet.
+Total snow accumulations of 6 to 10 inches.
+Higher amounts in the San Juan foothills.
+Lesser amounts below 6000 feet. * WHERE...Four Corners/Upper Dolores River. * WHEN...From 5 PM this afternoon to 5 PM MST Tuesday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning or evening commute.
 A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

 weather.gov